GearHost/Docs/docs/manage-default-documents.md

->**Tip:** CloudSites comes with multiple default documents specified for the easy use it provides our customers.
+>**Tip:** A CloudSite comes with multiple default documents specified for the easy use it provides our customers.
 You can remove unneeded default documents for performance reasons.
 Still need help?
 Open a [support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) with us and we'll be more than glad to assist you!